 Next I came up with a plan to offset any homicidal urges that my new purchase might evoke in my husband.
 I simply told him I had just purchased my birthday gift—from him—and that it would be something he could use in the kitchen.
 He was somewhat annoyed when I told him it was flatware (since we had plenty) but he was happy to be relieved from the duty of birthday shopping.

-The twigware was so glowingly beautiful that I couldn't bring myself to relegate it to a kitchen drawer so I arranged them in separate glasses and pitchers on open shelves so that their golden limbs could be displayed and enjoyed on a daily basis.
-I couldn't wait for a special occasion to treat guests to a ravishing tablescape that featured the shining sprigs.
+The twigware was so glowingly beautiful that I couldn't bring myself to relegate it to a kitchen drawer so I arranged them in separate glasses and pitchers on open shelves so that their golden limbs could be displayed and enjoyed daily.
+I couldn't wait for a special occasion to treat guests to a ravishing tablescape featuring the shining sprigs.

 See?
 Isn't my twigware spectacular?